Industry initiatives and corporate citizenship

 - We coordinate partnerships and our own events Group-wide using a management tool.

 Bank Linth also supports a range of organisations, with a similar focus on the three thematic areas of sports, culture and competence.
-Besides acting already as sponsor to the Kulturtreff Rotfarb (a cultural centre) in Uznach, Knie’s Kinderzoo in Rapperswil-Jona and the Flumserberg mountain lifts, it entered into a new agreement in 2021 with the Unihockey Club HC Rychenberg in Winterthur.
+It has sponsoring agreements with the Kulturtreff Rotfarb (a cultural centre) in Uznach, Knie’s Kinderzoo in Rapperswil-Jona, the Flumserberg mountain lifts and the Unihockey Club HC Rychenberg in Winterthur.

 Through our many commitments, we contribute significantly to the implementation of the sustainability strategy of the LLB Group.